Skip to main content

 Buildings represent 40% of total emissions – and two-thirds of those emissions are from running buildings, with one third embedded in the construction phase.
 Getting this right is critical.
 In a room full of companies that often compete with each other, there was a clear and heartening recognition of the common interest that exists in looking into how to do things differently, to support the changing needs of customers and the planet.

 This will be a critical year for the climate.
-After a wide range of commitments were made in 2021, and started to be operationalized in 2022, the challenge for 2023 is to unlock the capital needed to finance the transition.
+After a wide range of commitments were made in 2021, and started to be operationalised in 2022, the challenge for 2023 is to unlock the capital needed to finance the transition.
 There was widespread acceptance at Davos that the Russia-Ukraine conflict has accelerated the energy transition overall – while the switch from fossil fuels to renewables has been motivated by security concerns, it also improves sustainability.

 But there was also a sense that we need to look again at communications around climate change: the science is unequivocal, but messages about the urgency of acting are not landing effectively enough.
 One session showcased an approach that involves highlighting the impact on people from climate change – mapping the lives lost as a result of extreme weather events, as opposed to just changing climatic impacts.

 The implications of the US Inflation Reduction Act were also widely discussed, with concerns about flows of capital to the US at the expense of other regions, counterbalanced by optimism that the scale of the incentives will speed up the adoption of green technologies globally.
-Davos left me with a clear sense of the challenges ahead – but also energized, by having spent time with motivated people who have the power to get things done.
+Davos left me with a clear sense of the challenges ahead – but also energised, by having spent time with motivated people who have the power to get things done.